alexkmj/login-application/README.md

 users to login and access a welcome page.
 Managers can also access a restricted page and set other users as managers.

+This documentation might be a bit verbose, but this is to ensure that the code is as clear as possible.

 # Getting Started

 To get started, first ensure you have **Maven** installed.
 Then run the